 Physical investment grade gold bullion cannot go broke

-We lie in the midst of a generational bull market for precious metals shadowed by significant economic and political uncertainties, the prominent and outperforming asset class is evident.
-The challenge to the investor given today’s world of electronic trading, lies in the acquisition of tangible assets, without settling for paper.
+We are in the midst of a Generational Bull Market for precious metals shadowed by significant economic and political uncertainties, the prominent and outperforming asset class is evident.
+The challenge to the investor given today’s world of electronic trading, is in the acquisition of tangible assets, without settling for paper.

 Silver and gold remain unmatched in their ability to insulate investors from poor monetary policies, imprudent fiscal measures and their inflationary consequences.